UBC-CIC/EC2Ensemble/docs/AMISetup.md

 In order for the users connected count to function properly, there must be a script that counts the number of users connected and send that information to the ContactWebSocket Lambda.
 Then we can add a cronjob that runs the script periodically.
 This is what we have done during our prototyping:

--   Create a shell script file just like in the home directory [status.sh](../status.sh).
+-   Create a shell script file with the same content as [status.sh](../status.sh).
 -   Create a cronjob by running
     ```bash
     crontab -e